D4wnstar/aetherwisp/Analytical mechanics/Lagrangian mechanics/Central potential problems.md

 Specifically when $\ddot{r}(t(\theta))$ we have
 $$\ddot{r}(t(\theta))=- \frac{l^{2}}{m^{2}r^{2}} \frac{d^{2}}{d\theta ^{2}}\left( \frac{1}{r} \right)$$
 ### Keplerian potential
 This is about as far as we get without knowing the specifics of the system.
 Everything up until now is perfectly general, provided the system matches our specifications.
-We now need some form of potential to keep going: we'll use a Keplerian (gravity-like) potential to analyze gravitationally bound (or unbound) systems like [[Pianeta|planets]] around a [[stella|star]].
+We now need some form of potential to keep going: we'll use a Keplerian (gravity-like) potential to analyze gravitationally bound (or unbound) systems like [[Pianeta|planets]] around a [[Stella|star]].
 We start with a qualitative analysis of the potential
 $$V(r)=- \frac{k}{r}$$
 for some constant $k>0\in \mathbb{R}$.
 Our effective potential then is
 $$V_\text{eff}(r)=- \frac{k}{r}+ \frac{l^{2}}{2mr^{2}}$$